Gliu1211/Clarity/README.md

 # Clarity
 A modern web application designed to bring transparency and actionable insights to the world of dietary supplements.
-NutriQ empowers consumers to make informed decisions by analyzing supplement safety, efficacy, and nutritional content.
+Clarity empowers consumers to make informed decisions by analyzing supplement safety, efficacy, and nutritional content.

 # Features
 Search Functionality: Search for supplements by name or barcode to access detailed information.